 Tetrahedron

 A tetrahedron is a space figure with four triangular faces.
 The prefix "tetra" means four.
-In the figure below are 2 examples.
+Below is a tetrahedron example.

 Properties of a tetrahedron